 How to recognize foraminal stenosis symptoms

-Because the foraminal canal is a passageway for nerve roots, the constriction of this canal can increase the risk of nerve compression.
-Nerve compression can cause pain and symptoms that extend from the site of the pinched nerve all the way into the associated arm or leg.
+Because the foramina act as passageways for nerve roots, the constriction of these canals can increase the risk of nerve compression.
+Nerve compression can cause pain and symptoms that extend from the site of the compressed nerve all the way into the associated arm or leg.
 Such symptoms of foraminal stenosis can include:

 - Muscle weakness

 - Loss of bladder or bowel control (If this happens, seek immediate medical attention)

 Symptoms of foraminal stenosis often start gradually and worsen over time.
 By recognizing the symptoms of foraminal stenosis, you can identify the problem early and schedule an appointment with your physician before the pain starts to limit your daily activities.

 The most common cause of foraminal stenosis is the natural aging process and deterioration of the spine.
 As the spine ages, the discs and joints begin to wear down, which can cause misalignment.
 The development of a degenerative spine condition can also cause foraminal stenosis, as certain conditions can cause a small portion of the spine to move into the free space within the foramina and cause narrowing as well as possible nerve compression.
 The most common types of degenerative spine conditions that cause foraminal narrowing include: